davidliwei/PS/README.md

 *Note*: this mini dataset is provided for users to run the pipeline.
 To reduce file size, only a few gene expressions are non-zero.
 For accurate results, run the pipeline with the full dataset.

+## Demo2: run from read count table

+This demo is a small BeeSTING-seq dataset from [Morris et al Science 2023](https://www.science.org/doi/10.1126/science.adh7699).
+We will demonstrate how to run scMAGeCK/PS pipeline from count matrix files.

+An R markdown file and the complied html file is provided.
+To run this demo, open the R markdown file on RStudio, and run all the R scripts to reproduce results.

 # Documentation